Geonovum/wfs3-experiments/docs/CRS.md

 ### Alternatives for CRS parameters in request and response: use HTTP headers
 The Dutch API strategy describes a different apporach to request data in a specific CRS.
 [Dutch API Strategy on CRS negotiation (in Dutch)](https://docs.geostandaarden.nl/api/API-Strategie/#crs-negotiation)

+#### Disadvantage: clients need to be aware of Accept-Crs header
+**TODO : create a client that can handle the Accept-Crs header**

+### Notation of CRS in GeoJSON
+The old specification, describes a mechanism to include crs information in GeoJSON encoded data.
+See [https://geojson.org/geojson-spec.html#named-crs](https://geojson.org/geojson-spec.html#named-crs).